-n the Batman Miniature Game, you will form a 'crew' of characters, represented by finely detailed miniatures, and play through myriad scenarios where you must overcome your opponents through a combination of brains, brawn and chance.
-Whether you wish to save Gotham from the evil that stalks its streets, or reclaim the night with a force of lawful police officers or vigilantes, the freedom afforded by this game will let you weave your own stories on the path to victory.
+n the Game of Thrones Miniatures Game, you will form a 'group' of characters, represented by finely detailed miniatures, and play through myriad scenarios where you must overcome your opponents through a combination of brains, brawn and chance.
+Whether you wish to save Westeros from the evil that stalks, or reclaim the kingdom with a force of knights, the freedom afforded by this game will let you weave your own stories on the path to victory.

-Whether you're new to tabletop gaming, or you're a hardened veteran of Gotham's sprawling chaos, you'll find all the information needed to play in this rulebook.
-Enter the world of the Dark Knight Detective, and bring the tales of the Batman universe to life like never before.
+Whether you're new to tabletop gaming, or you're a hardened veteran of Westeros sprawling chaos, you'll find all the information needed to play in this rulebook.
+Enter the world of Game of Thrones, and bring the tales of this universe to life like never before.

-In the Batman Miniature Game, you control the heroes and the villains.
+In the Game of Thrones Miniatures Game, you control the heroes and the villains.
 You choose their strategies.
-You decide the fate of Gotham City!
+You decide the fate of Westeros!